chiar0/TRLtoPGN/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
 Feel free to check issues page if you want to contribute.

-## License

-This project is licensed under the GNU General Public License v3.0 (GPLv3) - see the LICENSE file for details.
-This is one of the most permissive open-source licenses, ensuring that derivatives of this software also remain open source.